 Let’s face it, parenting is just plain hard sometimes!
 That’s why it’s important to meet other parents who face the same challenges you are.
 While learning new parenting strategies is important, sometimes you just need the listening ear of someone who knows what you’re going through.
 Whether you’ve got an 18-month-old who won’t let you set him down or a 10-year-old who is determined to take on the world, parenting classes can help you find other parents who understand what you’re going through.

 There’s one caveat to this benefit: a parenting class isn’t the same as a support group.
 Don’t go into a workshop expecting the discussion to center on your feelings and challenges the whole time.
 Instead, use the class as an opportunity to learn new skills while simultaneously getting support.
 Sometimes it’s enough to just be in the company of other parents who are going through the same experiences.

 Parenting workshops aren’t just for young or inexperienced parents; they’re for everyone who wants to be a better parent.
-Even if you keep up with parenting books and blogs, read the latest research and are very involved in your child’s education, parenting classes can give you access to a wealth of knowledge you’ll have a harder time accessing on your own.
-By choosing to spend a couple evenings in the company of other parents and parenting experts, you’ll gain access to the collective sum of their experience and knowledge.
+Even if you keep up with parenting books and blogs, read the latest research, and are very involved in your child’s education, parenting classes can give you access to a wealth of knowledge you’ll have a harder time accessing on your own.
+By choosing to spend a couple of evenings in the company of other parents and parenting experts, you’ll gain access to the collective sum of their experience and knowledge.

 At the end of the day, it’s true that every child is different.
 What works for one child may not work for another, and parenting classes can’t solve everything.
-They can, however, give you strategies that you can apply in your everyday life, help you meet other parents in the same boat and increase your confidence in your own parenting ability.
+They can, however, give you strategies that you can apply in your everyday life, help you meet other parents in the same boat, and increase your confidence in your own parenting ability.